lambdanil/astOS/README.md

 sudo chmod 666 /var/run/docker.sock
 ```
 # Contributing
-* astOS is open to code and documentation contributions
+* Code and documentation contributions are welcome
-* before submitting a pull request test your code and make sure to comment it properly
+* Before submitting a pull request test your code and make sure to comment it properly

+---

 **Project is licensed under the AGPLv3 license**